kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 To learn more about this, check out my recent article: [What the Schnorr?!
 Threshold Signatures on the Internet Computer](https://kristoferlund.se/blog/241112-what-the-schnorr).

-## Introducing Ic-Alloy
+## Introducing IC-Alloy

 [Alloy](https://alloy.rs) is a Rust library providing a comprehensive toolset for encoding, decoding, and constructing various Ethereum-specific data types, including transaction and contract objects.
 Alloy supports the creation of Ethereum-compatible applications by offering developers a type-safe, performant, and ergonomic API for interfacing with Ethereum’s core primitives and executing tasks like building, signing, and decoding transactions.

 Alloy is a great library for Rust developers working with Ethereum, but it lacks built-in support for ICP.
-This is where [Ic-Alloy](https://ic-alloy.dev) comes in.
+This is where [IC-Alloy](https://ic-alloy.dev) comes in.

 Luckily, Alloy is designed to be modular and easily extensible.
 This makes it possible to fork Alloy and add support for ICP without having to rewrite the entire library from scratch.